a fine day to break down barriers.

 “Then the leading priests and Pharisees called the high council together.
 ‘What are we going to do?’ they asked each other.
 ‘This man certainly performs many miraculous signs.’”
 John 11:47 NLT

 Caiaphas was the high priest at the time and the idea of Jesus as the Messiah was unthinkable.
 The Sadducees were an elite group of wealthy and educated men and Caiaphas was their leader.
 Messiah or not, they perceived Jesus as a threat to their lifestyle.
-The idea of a leader who served was something their pride would not allow them to accept.
+The idea of a leader who served rather than being served was something their pride would not allow them to accept.

 Pride not only creates barriers to the facts, it also creates barriers that prevent us from seeing our faults.
 Pride makes it difficult to admit when we are wrong or when we need help.
 Both situations can create major problems for us, and for those around us.

-No?
-Impossible?
 Is that pride talking, or is that truly an honest assessment?
-Ask those around you if you throw up barriers because of your pride, and if the answer is “Yes, you do,” ask God to help you break them down today.
+Ask those around you if you throw up barriers because of your pride, and if the answer is, “Yes, you do,” ask God to help you break them down today.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson